Why Thursday? with Anna J. Small Roseboro (my poem)

 Into reassuring rest–

 Day of finis.
-This Friday they call Good
+This Friday we call Good

 You proclaimed, “It is finished.”